docmost/docs/docs/self-hosting/development.md

 Check the `package.json` of each app to learn more about all the available commands.

 #### Migrations

-During development, you have to run the latest migrations manually.
-These are the usefully migration commands.
+In development mode, you have to run the latest migrations manually.
+These are the useful migration commands.

 ```bash
 # To run all pending database migrations